google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

 At their most basic, promises are a bit like event listeners except:

 * A promise can only succeed or fail once.
-It cannot succeed or fail twice, neither can it switch from success to failure or vice versa
+It cannot succeed or fail twice, neither can it switch from success to failure or vice versa.
-* If a promise has succeeded or failed and you later add a success/failure callback, the correct callback will be called, even though the event took place earlier
+* If a promise has succeeded or failed and you later add a success/failure callback, the correct callback will be called, even though the event took place earlier.

 This is extremely useful for async success/failure, because you're less interested in the exact time something became available, and more interested in reacting to the outcome.